 The Schumann Quartet has reached a stage where anything is possible, because it has dispensed with certainties.
-This also has consequences for the listeners, who from concert to concert have to be prepared for all eventualities: “A work really develops only in a live performance,” the quartet says.
-“That is the 'real thing', because we ourselves never know what will happen.
+This also has consequences for audiences, which from one concert to the next have to be prepared for all eventualities: “A work really develops only in a live performance,” the quartet says.
+“That is 'the real thing', because we ourselves never know what will happen.
 On the stage, all imitation disappears, and you automatically become honest with yourself.
 Then you can create a bond with the audience – communicate with it in music.”
 This live situation will gain an added energy in the near future: Albrecht Mayer, Menahem Pressler, Kit Armstrong, Anna Vinnitskaya and Anna Lucia Richter are among the quartet's current partners.

-The three brothers Mark, Erik and Ken Schumann, who grew up in the Rhineland, have been playing together since their earliest childhood.
-In 2012, they were joined by violist Liisa Randalu, who was born in the Estonian capital, Tallinn, and grew up in Karlsruhe, Germany.
-Those who experience the quartet in performance often remark on the strong connection between its members.
+The three brothers Mark, Erik and Ken Schumann have been playing together since their earliest childhood – meanwhile violist Veit Hertenstein completes the quartet.
 The four musicians enjoy the way they communicate without words.
 Although the individual personalities clearly manifest themselves, a common space arises in every musical work in a process of spiritual metamorphosis.
-The quartet's openness and curiosity may be partly the result of the formative influence exerted on it by teachers such as Eberhard Feltz, or partners such as Menahem Pressler.
+The quartet's openness and curiosity may be partly the result of the formative influence exerted on it by teachers such as Eberhard Feltz, the Alban Berg Quartet, or partners such as Menahem Pressler.

 And the critics approve: “Fire and energy.
-The Schumann Quartet plays staggeringly well [...] without doubt one of the very best formations among today’s Quartet offspring, […] with sparkling virtuosity and a willingness to astonish” (Harald Eggebrecht in Süddeutsche Zeitung).
-Quotes taken from an interview with journalists from the online classical music magazine VAN van-magazin.de
+The Schumann Quartet plays staggeringly well [...] without doubt one of the very best formations among today’s abundance of quartets, [...] with sparkling virtuosity and a willingness to astonish” (Harald Eggebrecht in Süddeutsche Zeitung).
+Quotes taken from an interview with journalists from the classical music magazine VAN (van-magazin.de)

 Presskit for Photos and Biography